victorbln/Flappy_Bird/README.md

 Hello!
 My name is Victor and this is my first project uploaded on github.
 It's not much because this is my first project in c++, one in which i learned a lot but i tried to make it a full functional application even if it is just a flappy bird in console.
+I uploaded a .exe file if you want to try the "game"...the browser and even the windows defender may say that it is insecure but that only because its a poor app writen in c++.

 The customization of the console like colorized characters and a few other things are implemented in the console_handling class.
 This class is inherited by my other classes that need to display